thomfoster/Fake-News/README.md

 Private repo for 2018 group design practical

 TODO:
-- [IMPLEMENT] jumbotron for tweets
+- [IMPLEMENT] auto hashtag formatting
-- [IMPLEMENT] graphic for probability
+  - Wait until certain on input type
 - [ACTION]    ask group how tweets will be returned to you research first as unlikely they will have ideas
 - [CONSIDER]  Loading time display issues